 MDAnalysis allows one to read molecular dynamics trajectories and access the atomic coordinates through NumPy arrays.
 This provides a flexible and relatively fast framework for complex analysis tasks.
 In addition, CHARMM-style atom selection commands are implemented.
 Trajectories can also be manipulated (for instance, fit to a reference structure) and written out.

-All source code is available under the GNU General Public License, version 2 (or an open source licence compatible with GPLv2) from github.com/MDAnalysis and the Python Package index pypi.python.org/pypi/MDAnalysis.
+All source code is available under the GNU General Public License, version 2 (or any later version at your choice) from github.com/MDAnalysis/mdanalysis and the Python Package index pypi.python.org/pypi/MDAnalysis.

 To install the latest stable release, use pip: